A helpful menopause diet plan might alleviate some menopause symptoms and could even help prevent common post-menopause health concerns.

-But if you’re looking to relieve symptoms, you might want to experiment with removing these foods from your diet and see if you feel better:
+But if you’re looking to relieve symptoms, you might want to experiment with removing these foods and seeing if you feel better:

-- Spicy food.
-This might fuel the flames of those flashes. 🔥
+- Spicy food: This might fuel the flames of those flashes. 🔥

-- Caffeine.
-Yeah, those hot flashes again.
+- Caffeine: Yeah, those hot flashes again. 🌡

-- Processed foods.
-They’re high in salt and sugar and may leave you feeling bloated.
+- Processed foods: They’re high in salt and sugar and may leave you feeling bloated. 🍬

-- Fast food.
-The high-fat content may lead to heart disease, and the risk factors are likely higher for you at the moment.
+- Fast food: The high-fat content may lead to heart disease, and the risk factors are likely higher for you at the moment.
 Another thing?
-There might be a link between high-fat content and depression.
+There might be a link between high-fat content and depression. 😔

 You know your body best.
 If it feels as though a particular kind of food or drink is making you feel worse, it might be best to cut back.

 Right.
-Onto what is helpful. 🙌
+Onto to the fun part: what’s helpful. 🙌

 What is the best diet for menopause?

-For most people that means something that’s high in nutritional value, balanced, and sustainable for their lifestyle.
+For most people, that means something that’s high in nutritional value, balanced, and sustainable for their lifestyle.

 Here are some nutrients and foods to look for: